Is your child 3 years old and struggling with potty training? — I say, don’t worry!

 BRAZELTON METHOD — HOW TO DO IT — STEP BY STEP

-- Associate the potty and the toilet: Draw your child’s attention to the potty and make the connection with their potty and the adult toilet.
+- ASSOCIATE THE POTTY WITH THE TOILET: Draw your child’s attention to the potty and make the connection with their potty and the adult toilet.
 Explain to your child what the potty is used for.

-- Week 2: Encourage your child to sit on the toilet in the same way as the first week but this time do it with a bare bum.
+- WEEK 2: Encourage your child to sit on the toilet in the same way as the first week but this time with a bare bum.
 Praise them and give treats when they sit on the potty.

 - The Brazelton method is a very sensitive and gentle way to teach your child about toilet training.